Restructuring and insolvency in Norway: overview

 At this point the position under Norwegian law is unclear as to how Norwegian courts will deal with foreign (non-Nordic) proceedings aiming to collect/sell assets in Norway, where the home or main seat is not located in Norway.

-The alternative for foreign liquidators or insolvency estate, is to try to seek assets through separate debt recovery proceedings in accordance with Norwegian law.
+The alternative for foreign liquidators or insolvency estate, is to try to seek assets through separate debt recovery proceedings (or even collective debt recovery proceedings should Norwegian courts have jurisdiction (see above, Recognition)) in accordance with Norwegian law.
 Although not entirely clear, recent case law supports that a foreign liquidator will be recognised to have legal competence on behalf of a debtor's creditors to seek such separate debt recovery in Norway (Supreme Court's decision in Rt.
 2013 s.
 556).

 Norway has entered into the Nordic Convention (see above, Recognition).
 The Nordic convention gives extraterritorial effect to the decision of a court in another member state to commence insolvency proceedings and requires the same member state's bankruptcy legislation to apply in the subsequent proceedings.